 Cozumel is a small island located off Mexico’s Yucatán Peninsula in the turquoise Caribbean Sea and one of the most beautiful places in Mexico.
 It’s biggest draw is its incredible underwater life and Cozumel is renowned as one of the best scuba diving destinations in the world.

-If you’re looking to get certified, then there’s no shortage of excellent dive schools in Cozumel, and if you’re experienced then you’ll enjoy experiences such as night dives or extended dives.
+If you’re looking to get certified during one of your Mexico vacations, then there’s no shortage of excellent dive schools in Cozumel, and if you’re experienced then you’ll enjoy experiences such as night dives or extended dives.